Steps to Install Net Metering

 Net Metering Credit Rate

-Since solar power can’t be stored, you must use it in real-time.
-Any power that you can’t use in real-time is sent to our power grid.
-You’ll then receive a credit rate of 7.5 cents per kilowatt hour (kWh) until March 31, 2026.
+Any power that you can’t use in real-time is sent to our power grid, unless a battery is used.
+You’ll then receive a credit rate of 7.5 cents per kilowatt hour (kWh) until March 31, 2029.
 We’ll communicate with customers what the program will look like after this date once it’s confirmed.

 How Credits Work